Sith: Legends Sith Lords

 The first Expanded Universe novel was Splinter of the Mind's Eye, written by Alan Dean Foster and published in 1978.
 The setting for the novel takes place between Episode IV: A New Hope and Episode V: The Empire Strikes Back.
-It provides a new adventure that includes Princess Leia, R2-D2, C-3PO, Luke Skywalker and Darth Vader.
+It provides a new adventure that includes Princess Leia, R2-D2, C-3PO, Luke Skywalker, and Darth Vader.
 In the story, Darth Vader tries to get the kyber crystal to use it for his evil schemes.

 Other novels that depict Sith characters are Darth Maul: Saboteur and Cloak of Deception by James Luceno.
-Cloak of Deception describes the political background surrounding the Republic in the time period before The Phantom Menace, as well as Darth Sidious' plans to rule the galaxy, starting with the blockade of Naboo.
+Cloak of Deception describes the political background surrounding the Republic in the period before The Phantom Menace, as well as Darth Sidious's plans to rule the galaxy, starting with the blockade of Naboo.

 In Darth Maul: Saboteur, the Sith Lord Darth Sidious sends Darth Maul to destroy InterGalactic Ore and Lommite Limited.

 In Darth Maul: Shadow Hunter, by Michael Reaves, Darth Sidious sends his apprentice, Darth Maul, to investigate the traitor who leaked the secret of his plan to take down the Republic.
-Shadow Hunter provided insight into the Sith while detailing how Darth Sidious brought his plan of usurpation into action.
+Shadow Hunter provides insight into Sith psychology and details the manner in which Darth Sidious executed his plan of usurpation.

 Dark Horse Comics purchased the copyrights to several Star Wars stories.
 With their publication of Star Wars: Dark Empire #1 in 1991, they initiated what has become a large line of Star Wars manga and comics.
 The Sith appear as major antagonists throughout this story's plot.
 Many of the comics that were published helped expand the backstory of the characters and followed the rise and fall of the Dark Lords of the Sith.

 Star Wars video games have also been adapted from the plots of the films, novels, and TV shows.
-The games follow the basic plot of the story, but they can also include alternative, non-canonical, endings depending on which character is being played.
+The games follow the basic plot of the story, but they can also include alternative, non-canonical endings depending on which character is being played.
 Some of the video games that have a heavy focus on Sith characters and lore are Star Wars: Knights of the Old Republic, released in 2003, Star Wars: Knights of the Old Republic II – The Sith Lords, released in 2004 and Star Wars: The Force Unleashed, released in 2008.